 - Revise and resubmit for peer review

-- Every effort will be made to inform authors of the Issue Editor’s decision within 60 days of manuscript receipt.
+- Every effort will be made to inform the authors of the Issue Editor’s decision within 6 months to a year of manuscript receipt.

 - Authors whose manuscripts are accepted for publication will be asked to submit a 50 to 80-word biography that includes their institutional or organizational affiliations, if applicable, professional title, country, and one to six research fields of interests.